gredss/domain-shift-trustworthy-ai/README.md

 All models are fine-tuned on the Source Domain using a consistent hyperparameter configuration.
 This controlled setup allows for a direct comparison of how model capacity and architecture influence resulting robustness and efficiency.

 ### Phase 4: Multi-Dimensional Evaluation
-The evaluation framework addresses five core research questions:
+The evaluation addresses five core research questions:
 * **RQ1 (Domain Robustness):** Cross-domain performance measured via F1 and Macro-F1 scores.
 * **RQ2 (Perturbation Robustness):** Analysis of degradation curves based on performance deltas versus clean data.
 * **RQ3 (Prediction Stability):** Assessment of label flip rates across semantically equivalent inputs.